-Students are responsible for all the material presented both electronically and on campus.
-Attendance will be specifically monitored with online interactives and on-campus labs and other activities.
-Students must be present for the required campus medical conference components.
-Additionally, students must maintain a full-time, or pre-approved clinical schedule if participating in the clinical medicine track.
+Students are responsible for all materials presented both electronically and on campus.
+Attendance will be specifically monitored in online interactions on-campus labs and other activities.
+Students must be present for the required on-campus medical conference components.
+Additionally, students must maintain a pre-approved clinical schedule.